US/EU – Steps for Whois

 3. Regulations can work after narrowing down physical scenarios first;

-4. Authorization for legal requests would work through the country-level registers;
+4. Authorization for legal requests would work through the country-specific registers;

-5. Country-level registers are better able to handle incorrect registrations than a registry;
+5. Country-specific registers are better able to handle incorrect registrations than a registry;

 6. Sovereign countries can do without the central gateway, accreditation authority and identity providers;